Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

 \subsection{Comparing the two extrapolation methods}

-As Fig.~\ref{fig:extrapol} shows, the extrapolating jerk approach may lead to, in a sense, aggressive extensions that may significantly over- or under-estimate where the agents will be at the end of the extended time horizon.
-This may then induce the distributed MPC scheme to increase significantly the actuation signals (i.e., make the agents more reactive than necessary).
+As Fig.~\ref{fig:extrapol} shows, the jerk-extrapolation approach may lead to, in a sense, aggressive extensions that may significantly over- or under-estimate where the agents will be at the end of the extended time horizon.
+This may then induce the distributed MPC scheme to increase the actuation signals significantly (i.e., make the agents more reactive than necessary).

-The extrapolating velocity scheme instead may introduce some unwanted ripples near the end of the old time horizon, as Fig.~\ref{fig:extrapol-zoom} highlights.
+The velocity-extrapolation scheme may instead introduce some unwanted ripples near the end of the old time horizon, as Fig.~\ref{fig:extrapol-zoom} highlights.
 These ripples are the consequence of approximating the discontinuity in second derivative at the point where the extended trajectory begins.
 This may too be accounted for by the distributed MPC scheme by increasing the actuation signals (i.e., again make the agents more reactive than necessary).

 The two schemes thus present this trade-off: \begin{description} \item[extrapolating jerk] does not perturb the final part of the original forecast, but may over-extend it in the wrong way; \item[extrapolating velocity] statistically does not present over-extensions, but may distort the forecast towards the end of the original time horizon. \end{description}